intoxstudio/content-aware-sidebars/readme.txt

 * Added: ca-sidebar shortcode
 * Added: serbian and dutch translations
 * Added: teaser meta box
+* Added: shortcode is displayed when selecting manual handle in sidebar editor
+* Added: description can be added to modules
+* Added: generic module callback for ajax allowing search and pagination to use same request
+* Added: or-separator between condition groups in editor
 * Fixed: headers already sent error on ajax request
-* Fixed: improve ux design in sidebar editor

 = 2.4.3 =